Trump's wide ambitions for Board of Peace spark new support for the United Nations

 Amid the diplomatic chaos, British Prime Minister Keir Starmer, who at the time had not responded to Trump’s Board of Peace invitation, met with Guterres in London and reiterated “the UK’s enduring support for the UN and the international rules-based system,” according to a statement.

 Starmer emphasized the U.N.’s “pivotal role in tackling global problems which shape lives in the UK and all over the world.”
-The United Kingdom later declined to join the board.
+The United Kingdom has expressed concerns about the board and declined to take part in Trump's signing ceremony at the World Economic Forum meeting in Davos, Switzerland, last week but has not yet officially responded to the invitation.

 France, Spain and Slovenia declined Trump’s offer by mentioning its overlapping and potentially conflicting agenda with the U.N.